Logarithmic negative tangency and root stacks: Twisted punctured maps

 satisfying the following virtual pushforward identities

 and such that $\upalpha$ induces an isomorphism on coarse spaces, and $\upomega$ is an isomorphism. \end{theorem} We first construct the space $\PunctOrb_\Lambda(X_r|D_r)$, which we refer to as the \textbf{chimera}, and establish its key properties (\Cref{sec: twisted punctured moduli}).
-We then prove the virtual pushforward identities (\Cref{sec: correspondence smooth pairs}).
-Throughout we make extensive use of the universal smooth pair $(\Acal|\Dcal)$.
+We then prove the virtual pushforward identities (\Cref{sec: proof smooth}).
+Throughout we make extensive use of the universal smooth pair, given by $[\Aone/\Gm]$ with boundary divisor $\Bcal \Gm$.
+We denote this pair by $(\Acal|\Dcal)$.

 The chimera will be built ``tropical first'': we first construct the analogous tropical moduli space, and then use it to produce the desired algebraic moduli space.
+We emphasise that the construction of the chimera works in all genera.
+The genus zero assumption only enters in~\Cref{sec: proof smooth} in the proof of the pushforward identities.